 We collaborate with biopharmaceutical companies to analyze patient samples for multiple applications primarily to support clinical trials, including patient identification, companion or complementary diagnostics and retrospective testing.
-For fiscal years 2021 and 2020, revenue from our top biopharmaceutical customer accounted for 2% and 3% of our total revenue, respectively.
 The revenue attributable to our biopharmaceutical customers may also fluctuate in the future, which could have a material adverse effect on our financial condition and results of operations.
 In addition, the termination of these relationships could result in a temporary or permanent loss of revenue.